polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/sudo-upgrade.md

-In order to work within FRAME's safeguards around resource accounting, the Sudo pallet provides the [`sudo_unchecked_weight`](https://substrate.dev/rustdocs/v2.0.0-rc6/pallet_sudo/enum.Call.html#variant.sudo_unchecked_weight) function, which provides the same capability as the `sudo` function, but accepts an additional parameter that is used to specify the (possibly zero) weight to use for the call that is dispatched from the `Root` origin.
+In order to work within FRAME's safeguards around resource accounting, the Sudo pallet provides the [`sudo_unchecked_weight`](https://substrate.dev/rustdocs/v2.0.0-rc6/pallet_sudo/enum.Call.html#variant.sudo_unchecked_weight) function, which provides the same capability as the `sudo` function, but accepts an additional parameter that is used to specify the (possibly zero) weight to use for the call.
 The `sudo_unchecked_weight` function is what will be used to invoke the runtime upgrade in this section of this tutorial; in the next section, the Scheduler pallet will be used to manage the resources consumed by the `set_code` function.

 ## Prepare an Upgraded Runtime